 Hip-Hop therapy represents the prospective inclusion of each cultural facet into the therapeutic process (Tyson, Hall, & Montero, 2016).
 Based on this understanding of the Hip-Hop gestalt, Hall began developing his Hip-Hop Expressive Arts Therapy (HEAT) model in 2011 under the tutelage of Dr. Tyson, drawing parallels between Hip-Hop therapy and expressive arts therapy.
 Expressive arts therapy is a synthesis of the expressive or creative arts therapies (music, poetry, dance, art, etc.), and its intermodal nature distinguishes it as an entity separate from the sum of its parts.
 It is characterized by the purposeful use of various artistic mediums in treatment, transitioning freely between forms of expression to aid in deeper exploration and promote individual growth, community development and transformative healing (IEATA, 2017).

-In alignment with the HHT framework, HEAT emphasizes the inherent inseparability of Hip-Hop’s cultural components.
+Within the framework of Hip-Hop therapy, HEAT emphasizes the inherent inseparability of Hip-Hop’s cultural components.
 It also seeks to elucidate the overlap between elements and the importance of incorporating diverse modes of sensory experience for the sake of therapeutic efficacy (Tyson, Hall, & Montero, 2016).
 For example, when writing, recording and performing a song, or partaking in what Hall (2013) refers to as Recording and Performing Arts Therapy (RAP Arts Therapy), an individual is engaging in various expressive mediums, from poetry and music to drama and movement.
 A demonstration of this intentional use of the interplay of the arts (i.e. poetry, music, drama, movement, film) can be seen in the music video created with a studio participant at the end of the first school year of Hall’s current program (Wasted Youth, 2014).

 Hall is working on publishing a preliminary study detailing the theory behind HEAT and the results of its implementation, which will be an abbreviated version of a chapter he was contributing to Dr. Tyson’s textbook on Hip-Hop therapy.
 Dr. Tyson passed before the book was complete, and Hall hopes to publish it on his behalf in the near future with the help of his family and loved ones.